devfile/registry-viewer/CONTRIBUTING.md

 ]
 ```

-Configure the registry viewer through environment the variable.
+Configure the registry viewer through the `DEVFILE_REGISTRY_HOSTS` environment variable:

-`DEVFILE_REGISTRY_HOSTS`

-Notes about environment variable:
+```
+DEVFILE_REGISTRY_HOSTS="example1>url>localhost:8080>https://registry.devfile.io|example2>local>/devfiles"
+```

 - The value assigned to the environment variable must be surrounded by quotes.

 - Each source MUST contain a name for the source repository, a source type (url or local), and a location.

 - A source is split by ">". i.e. `name>type>location>alias`

 - Multiple sources are be split by "|". i.e. `name>type>location>alias|name>type>location`

-```
-DEVFILE_REGISTRY_HOSTS="example1>url>localhost:8080>https://registry.devfile.io|example2>local>/devfiles"
-```

-Configure the registry viewer through config file.
+Configure the registry viewer through config file:

-`/config/devfile-registry-hosts.json`
+e.g. `/config/devfile-registry-hosts.json`

 ```json
 {